 This is the first time I have subbed parsnips for potatoes in a chowder, and I have to say that you can’t even tell.
 Both are root veggies and have similar textures, so why not?!
 This recipe takes some prep time but it is sooo worth it in the end!

-1 small bell pepper (color of choice), diced
+- 1 small bell pepper (color of choice), seeded & diced

-In a medium pot, cook 3 cups of the broth, 1/2 of the parsnips and the garlic cloves on medium until parsnips are fork-tender.
+- In a heavy-bottomed pot, cook 3 cups of the broth, 1/2 of the parsnips, and the garlic cloves on medium until parsnips are fork-tender.
 Either use an immersion blender or regular blender to puree.
-Set aside.

-In a separate pot, cook remaining broth, remaining parsnips, celery, bell pepper, Sriracha, Old Bay, thyme and bay leaf on medium heat.
-Let simmer on medium-low heat.
+- Add remaining broth, remaining parsnips, celery, Sriracha, Old Bay, thyme, and bay leaf on medium heat.
+Simmer.

-Chop bacon into 1/2 inch slices.
-Cook in a skillet until almost crispy.
+- In a skillet cook bacon until almost crispy.
 Set bacon aside on a paper towel-lined plate.
 Remove all but about a tablespoon of the bacon grease from the skillet.
-Add onion to skillet.
-Transfer a ladle of chicken broth from the simmering pot to the skillet.
+Add onion and bell pepper to skillet and cook until onions are translucent.
+Transfer a small ladle of chicken broth from the simmering pot to the skillet.
 Whisk in the coconut flour and arrowroot.
 Stir all together, making sure to scrape all of the bits from the pan (there is great flavor here).
 Transfer mixture to your simmering pot.

-Transfer pureed mixture to your simmering pot.
-Stir.
-Add cream, crab, and bacon.
+- Add crab, bacon, and optional cream.
 Simmer on low for 30 minutes.
 Add sherry.
 Remove bay leaf.